vnijs/radiant/inst/base/tools/help/transform.Rmd

 7. Median split: create a new factor with two levels (Above and Below) that splits the variable values at the median
 8. Deciles: create a new factor with 10 levels (deciles) that splits the variable values at the 10th, 20th, ..., 90th percentiles.

 ### Create

 Choose `Create` from the `Transformation type` drop-down.
 This is the most flexible command to create new or transformed variables.
-However, it also requires some basic knowledge or R-syntax.
-A new variable can be any function of other variables in the (active) data.
+However, it also requires some basic knowledge of R-syntax.
+A new variable can be any function of other variables in the (active) dataset.
 Some examples are given below.
 In each example the name to the left of the `=` sign is the name of the new variable.
 To the right of the `=` sign you can include other variable names and basic R-functions.
-After you have typed the command press return to create the new variable and press `Store` to add it to the dataset.
+After you have typed the command press `return` to create the new variable and press `Store` to add it to the dataset.

-1. Create a new variable z that is the difference between variables x and y in the data
+1. Create a new variable z that is the difference between variables x and y

 	z = x - y

-2. Create a new variable z that is a transformation of variable x but with mean equal to zero (note that this transformation is also available in the Transform drop-down):
+2. Create a new variable z that is a transformation of variable x but with mean equal to zero (note that this transformation is also available in the `Transform` drop-down as `Center`):

 	z = x - mean(x)